bradfa/resume/resume.md

 * Lead technical development of the Omni-ID ProVIEW visual active RFID tags starting from 2014.
 * Set up and maintained a custom Debian Linux package repository.
-* Assisted with the firmware development of Omni-ID's Power 400 active RFID tag.
+* Assisted with firmware development of the Omni-ID Power 400 active RFID tag.

 ### 2010 to 2011: Xerox - Electrical Engineer